 CRERAR HOTELS KICK UP SUPPORT FOR HOMELESS WORLD CUP 2016

-This summer Glasgow plays host to the Homeless World Cup 2016, and with Crerar Hotels very own GoGlasgow Urban Hotel located on Paisley Road West, the hotel group is delighted to announce taking out a £15,000 sponsorship referee package for the tournament which kicks off on July 10.
-The generous donation will allow a team of referees from all over the world – many with an experience of homelessness – to be involved in the tournament.
+In the summer of 2016, Glasgow played host to the Homeless World Cup.
+As Crerar Hotels very own GoGlasgow Urban Hotel is lcoated in Paisley Road West, the hotel group was delighted to announce a £15,000 sponsorship referee package for the tournament which kicked off on July 10.
+The generous donation allowed a team of referees from all over the world – many with an experience of homelessness – to be involved in the tournament.

 Crerar Hotels Trust is a charitable trust funded by the Crerar Hotel Group.
 Giving back to local communities to improve the quality of everyday lives is at the heart of Crerar Hotels – with a motto of “Hotels with Heart and Soul.”
 Each year over half of the hotel distributable profits are entrusted to the Crerar Hotels Trust for gifting to charities and community projects local to Crerar Hotels throughout Scotland and Yorkshire.

-A group of 27 referees will official in the four-a-side games – there are 416 in total to be played – ensuring fair play, which is a central pillar of the Homeless World Cup.
+A group of 27 referees officialed in the four-a-side games – of which 416 in totalwere played – ensuring fair play, which is a central pillar of the Homeless World Cup.

-Many will come from all over the world, often with direct experience of homelessness and social injustice.
-The generous funding from Crerar Hotels Trust allows them to come to Scotland and be a part of what organisers have promised will be, “the most inspiring tournament on the planet,” this July.
+Many came from all over the world, often with direct experience of homelessness and social injustice.
+The generous funding from Crerar Hotels Trust allowed them to come to Scotland and be a part of what organisers have promised will be, “the most inspiring tournament on the planet,”.

 Why is this important?

 The Homeless World Cup is a unique, pioneering social movement which uses football to inspire homeless people to change their own lives.